13 In that He says, “A new covenant,” He has made the first obsolete. Now what is becoming obsolete and growing old is ready to vanish away.

 13 In that He says,

-Having finished the quotation from Jeremiah 31 the author of Hebrews makes a summary comment on that passage.
-He is looking at this quotation from the standpoint of the period from Jeremiah to the New Testament.
+Having finished the quotation from Jeremiah 31, the author of Hebrews made a summary comment on that passage.
+He was looking at this quotation from the standpoint of the period from Jeremiah to the New Testament.

 “A new covenant,”

 The quotation of Jeremiah 31:31–34 is the longest quote in the New Testament, yet Hebrews gives a short commentary of it in this verse.
 The focus in this verse is on the word “new.”
 It is new in the sense that Christ shed His blood once (He 9:12, 14; 10:19, 29; 12:24; 13:12, 20).
 Thus, the purpose of the quotation is theological to show the superiority of Christ’s sacrifice over the sacrifices of the Old Testament.

 The word “new” in Greek means new in quality, not new in time.
 The dynamics of this quality is that there will be another covenant of a different character than the Mosaic Covenant.
 This covenant was of a different nature than the Mosaic Covenant; it will never fade or grow old and is eternal in nature (He 5:9; 9:12).
 An aspect of the New Covenant was inaugurated when Christ shed His blood on the cross (Lu 22:20; 1 Co 11:25; 2 Co 3:6); however, this covenant will not be completely fulfilled until God restores Israel as a nation (Ro 11:25–27).

 He [God] has made the first obsolete.